oscerd/puppet-servicemix-module/README.md

 ## <a name='Usage'>Usage</a>

-If you include the servicemix class the module will download the package, unzip it and move it in a specific directory.
+If you include the servicemix class with mode 'web' the module will download the package, unzip it and move it in a specific directory.
+If you use the mode 'local' the servicemix zip file must be place in /modules/module_name/files/ folder

 	servicemix::setup { "servicemix":
 	  version => "5.0.1",
 	  family => "servicemix-5",
+	  mode => "local",
 	  path => "/opt/",
 	  tmp => "/tmp/"
 	  }